-As far as business policy goes, they don’t threaten with debt collectors, like ionos does (the link explains that).
+As far as business policy goes, they don’t threaten to send debt collectors, like IONOS does (the link explains that).
 There are potential problems (that I haven’t experienced) explained in this post’s 2nd chapter.

 I don’t like that, during domain registration, or transfer, they don’t state how much registration renewal will cost.
 You have to actually go and register a domain (or transfer it), then click on renewal, in order to see how much it will cost.

-Still, I don’t consider this company to be “shady”, nor “problematic”, quite the contrary.
+Still, I don’t consider this company to be “shady or problematic” – quite the contrary.

 5. Conclusion and my personal opinion

 As you can see in picture 2, this domain is registered with Namecheap.
 Can’t give a more honest recommendation than that.

-I listed all the pros and cons in this post, so you can decide for yourself whether this domain registrar is the the right choice for you, based on your priorities and criteria.
+I listed all the pros and cons in this post, so you can decide for yourself whether this domain registrar is the right choice for you, based on your priorities and criteria.

 It’s fair to say that I’ve moved some domains to Porkbun (affiliate link) – my review of the Porkbun domain registrar.
 If they prove to be solid, within a year, or two, I’ll probably move most domains to Porkbun, at least if Namecheap remains that much more expensive as is the case now.

-If you decide to go with this company, you can use my affiliate link for Namecheap domain registration.
-Thus supporting this website, without it costing you anything extra.
+If you decide to go with this company, you can use my affiliate link for Namecheap domain registration, thus supporting this website, without it costing you anything extra.
 At this moment, for me, Namecheap is in a very high and well deserved 2nd place, right behind Porkbun.